Copyright © Greene County | All Rights Reserved

 HTML | CSS

-The Environmental Section administers the County's Stormwater, sinkhole, erosion & sediment control, floodplain and on-site wastewater system regulations.
-This Section reviews proposed development plans and plats for compliance with environmental regulations, performs field inspections and provides information to developers, consultants and the general public regarding environmental issues.
+The Environmental Division administers the County's Stormwater, sinkhole, erosion & sediment control, floodplain and on-site wastewater system regulations.
+This Division reviews proposed development plans and plats for compliance with environmental regulations, performs field inspections and provides information to developers, consultants and the general public regarding environmental issues.

 Tim Davis, Environmental Compliance Manager

 County- Certified On-site Wastewater System Installers

 Floodplain Development Permit Application

 On-site Wastewater Regulations & Standards